jstutters/pirec/docs/tutorial.rst

 ---------------------

 Now to use our stages to define the whole pipeline.
-Functions decorated with :func:`record <plumbium.processresult.record>` return an instance of :class:`ProcessOutput <plumbium.processresult.ProcessOutput>`, the outputs from the function can be accessed using a dict-like method.
+Functions decorated with :func:`record <pirec.processresult.record>` return an instance of :class:`ProcessOutput <pirec.processresult.ProcessOutput>`, the outputs from the function can be accessed using a dict-like method.

 .. code:: python